quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 - When a transaction is submitted to a quiesced network, the network should start producing events and reach consensus on this newly submitted transaction.
 - No existing functionality should be affected.
 - Metrics should not produce misleading information due to the pause in event creation.
+Example: `secC2C` tracks the amount of time that passes from an event being created to it reaching consensus.
+Ordinarily, this is a few seconds.
+If this value spikes, it is usually an indicator of a performance issue in the network.
+If quiescence is not taken into account, this value will spike to the amount of time the network was quiesced, which would look like an issue, but is expected behavior.

 ---